AUEB-BALab/PDGuard/README.md

-# PDGuard:Control and secure the processing of personal data
+# PDGuard: Control and secure the processing of personal data

 This repository contains the implementation of a framework for the control and secure processing of personal data which we call PDGuard.